Imagene Stewart poses with a smile in a matching top and headband. Her hair is in loose curls behind her headband as she stairs off in the distance.

 Civil Activism

 In 1963, she attended the March on Washington in the nation’s capital.
-Her visit
+Her visit to the city was transformational and she eventually moved there in the 1960s.

 She attended Washington Technical Institute and the Wesley Theological Seminary.
-In 1972, she founded the House of Imogene Shelter and Women’s Center.
+In 1972, she founded the House of Imagene Shelter and Women’s Center.
 It was the first and only shelter in Washington, D.C. opened by an African American woman.
 It primarily served domestic violence victims and homeless Vietnam veterans.
 Stewart felt deep empathy since she had witnessed her mother’s abuse and was homeless herself as a young woman in D.C.

 Religious Leadership